JOE MCDONAGH CUP

-⚽️ McGovern Park is the place to be for high stakes Gaelic Games action as London GAA take on Roscommon in the last eight of the Connacht Football Senior Championship.
-Read on for a preview and the latest ticket information.
+McGovern Park is the place to be for high stakes Gaelic Football action as London GAA take on Mayo in the Connacht Senior Football Championship quarter-final on Saturday 11 April.

 The Connacht Football Senior Championship is an annual knockout competition featuring the senior county teams of Connacht GAA.
 All five counties take part – Galway, Leitrim, Mayo, Roscommon and Sligo – along with London and New York.
 The winners and runners-up progress directly to the All-Ireland Group Stage.

 Galway are the current holders.
-They defeated Mayo in last year’s final, to bring up a three-peat after they defeated Sligo and Roscommon in the 2023 and 2022 finals respectively.
+They beat Mayo in last year’s final, having also got the better of Mayo in the 2024 final.
+Galway’s victory made it four wins on the spin in the competition, having defeated Sligo and Roscommon in the 2023 and 2022 finals respectively.

-The winners of today’s quarter-final between London and Roscommon will meet the winners of champions Galway and New York in the last four.
-The semi-finals take place on the weekend of Saturday 19 or Sundy 20 April.
-The final will be on Sunday 3 or Monday 4 May.
+The winners of today’s quarter-final between London and Mayo will meet the winners of New York and Roscommon in the last four.
+The semi-finals take place on the weekend of Saturday 25 and Sunday 26 April.
+The final is scheduled for Sunday 3 May at Pearse Stadium in Galway.

-Can London GAA take a win and progress to the semi-finals, or will Roscommon spoil the party?
-Head to McGovern Park this afternoon to find out at what is a great opportunity to watch top-level Gaelic football in the capital.
+Can London GAA see of last year’s beaten finalists to progress to the semi-finals?
+Or will Mayo spoil the party?
+Head to McGovern Park find out at what is a great opportunity to watch top-level Gaelic football in the capital.

 ABOUT LONDON GAA